kylelin47/os-shell/README.md

 A Linux shell written in LEX/YACC, by Kyle Lin and Joachim Jones.

-Our code is contained within the shell.l and shell.y files.
+Our code is contained within the node.h, shell.l, and shell.y files.

+#Missing Features

+- File Name Completion

 #Features

 - All built-in commands (setenv, printenv, unsetenv, cd, alias, unalias)
-- Running commands with any number of arguments (i.e. 'ls -l')
+- Running commands with any number of arguments (i.e. 'ls -l').
+Searches on path if '/' not present in command name.
 - Environment variable expansion
-- Aliasing support and checking for infinite alias dependency
+- Aliasing support and checking for infinite alias expansion
 - IO redirection: stdout, stderr, and stdin can all be redirected
 - Pipe support for any number of pipes
 - '&' support for program completion in background if desired
 - Wildcard matching with the '*' and '?' characters
+- Prints errors to stderr with a description of the problem and the offending line number
+- Handles escaping. echo "my \"string" will output my "string
-- EXTRA CREDIT: Tilde expansion also supported
+- EXTRA CREDIT: Tilde expansion also supported. ~name will expand to name's home directory, ~ will expand to current user's home.

 #Code Structure

+node.h
+- Defines a linked list node for use in both shell.l and shell.y

 shell.l:
 - Reads in the input, defines input as WORDs, ARGs, and TERMINATORs